herry13/nuri/README.md

 		x = y
 		x is y

-- support the following *conditions* statements: *see constraints*.
+- support the *conditions* statements as specified in *constraints* section.

 **Constraints**
 The user could define the following constraints in the procedure's **conditions**, **goal** constraints, and **global** constraints: